jf990/api-key-cli/README.md

 ## API key attributes

 When using the `genkeys` or `update` actions, the `-c` CLI argument is a file path to the API key options YAML formatted file.
-This describes the meata data that defines your API key portal item.
+This describes the meta data that defines your API key portal item.
 It uses the following format:

 ```yaml
 options: